Audio Interference: Heard in LA

 This project grew from our desire to curate a group of sound and spoken word artists that engage with extra-musical and textual strategies in their work.
 We are encouraging the artists to create new ruptures within our critical and conceptual understanding of sound and language through the use of “imperfect metaphors.”

-We will invite the artists in Audio Interference: Heard in LA to respond to the word interference and to submit recent or new personal projects that explore a full range of sonic “waves and forms”—spanning spoken word, noise, electronics, acoustic and multi-instrumental compositions and improvisations.
-As the title implies, Audio Interference: Heard in LA will draw from a diverse group of artists whose practice resonates as an intimate collision across the greater Los Angeles region.
+We invited the artists in Audio Interference: Heard in LA to respond to the word interference and to submit recent or new personal projects that explore a full range of sonic “waves and forms”—spanning spoken word, noise, electronics, acoustic and multi-instrumental compositions and improvisations.
+As the title implies, Audio Interference: Heard in LA draws from a diverse group of artists whose practice resonates as an intimate collision across the greater Los Angeles region.

 Previous editions of Heard in LA